crisbal/PlayStoreLinks_Bot/README.md

 ####Want to help or want help?

-*If you want to help please feel free to do it.
+* If you want to help please feel free to do it.

-*If you need help please fell free to ask me.
+* If you need help please fell free to ask me.

-*If you find any bug or exploit please tell me: I will try to fix them or if you want you can fix them and I will include your changes in the project
+* If you find any bug or exploit please tell me: I will try to fix them or if you want you can fix them and I will include your changes in the project
+Subimited linkme request with 10 apps and bot thinks that i requested more than 10 apps

-*If you find a way to improve the bot please share it with everybody.
+* If you find a way to improve the bot please share it with everybody.

 ####LICENSE